mmmaisel/USB-Mux/README.md

 Additionally, it can disconnect the outputs completely.
 Power flows from the selected input to the selected output.
 Inactive output ports are powerless.

+Possible applications are switching USB connections in automated tests or power-cycle a hanging USB device via software.

 ## Usage

 The multiplexer is controlled over USB via a virtual terminal.
 The virtual